JTohall/Pands_Project/README.md

 ### Reading in the Iris Data Set ###

+I began by searching online for the Iris Data Set.
+I found the full data code on pyhub01.gitbook.io, so I copied the code and pasted it to a text file and titled it 'iris'.
+I then changed the suffix of the text file from txt to csv, this changed the format from plain text to a table.
+I then saved the csv file to a folder on my homepage titled 'Pands Project', So I was then able to access the file through Visula Studio Code.

+Link to Iris Data Set: https://pyhub01.gitbook.io/python-complete-tutorial/data-mining-and-machine-learning/iris-data-set

 <br/>

 ### Creating a text file for Summary Output ###

+As outlined in the project instructions, I was to create a single text file where I could output a summary of each variable from the Data Set.
+I created a text file titled 'Summary of Variables', and opened it in write format ```with open ("Summary_of_Variables", "w") as f:```

 <br/>

 ###  Preprocessing the Data Set ###